 The prosecution is part of Leeds City Council’s work with landlords of shared houses or HMOs (Houses in Multiple Occupation) to ensure tenants are safe and being provided with good quality accommodation through the HMO licencing scheme.

-Cllr Debra Coupar, Leeds City Council Executive Member for Communities, said:
+Councillor Debra Coupar, Leeds City Council Executive Member for Communities said: